oda-hub/sustainable-oda/README.md

 Reuse relies on interoperability and communication - developing languages.

+It's not a coincidennce that "Reusability" is both "R" in FAIR and one of the key directions of sustainable development.

 *ODA makes finding and re-using previously computed data and workflows the first principle*

 ## Communication